-MTA introduces the ‘vakmobile’ for subway tracks
+MTA debuts new garbage vacuums for subway tracks - amNewYork

 The new gear is part of the MTA’s Track Sweep initiative, an ongoing “multi-pronged plan to dramatically reduce the amount of trash on subway tracks, in the process improving the station environment, and reducing track fires and train delays,” according to the agency.

 One of the vacuums has been put to use.
 The other is expected to be delivered within the next two weeks.
 The vacuums will be tested for about 30 to 45 days.
-If they prove useful, the MTA said it would “move aggressively to acquire and deploy additional units.”
+If the devices are deemed useful, the MTA said it would “move aggressively to acquire and deploy additional units.”

 For those keeping score, the vacuums will operate in Manhattan, between the Lexington Avenue-53rd Street station on the Queens Boulevard line to the West 4th Street station on both the Eighth Avenue and Sixth Avenue lines.